-Occupations requiring physical exertion have been associated with LBP.
-These occupational activities result in LBP because of both acute injuries and cumulative stresses to the spinal anatomy.
+Musculoskeletal lower back pain is pain, stiffness, and/or soreness of the lumbosacral region (underneath the twelfth rib and above the gluteal folds).
+Occupations requiring physical exertion have been associated with lower back pain.
+These occupational activities result in lower back pain because of both acute injuries and cumulative stresses to the spinal anatomy.

 The etiology of cervical spondylosis is underlying spontaneous joint degeneration.
 It is related to age, and to wear and tear.
 However, concordant twin studies note a significant genetic predisposition to development of cervical degeneration, in addition to occupational and activity-related factors.

-Lumbar discogenic back pain is the presence of activity-related low back pain with or without the concurrence of radicular lower limb symptoms in the presence of radiologically confirmed degenerative disk disease.
-An association has long been noted between occupation-related postures and stresses due to abnormal loading and lifting mechanics.
+Lumbar discogenic back pain is characterized by low back pain with or without the concurrence of radicular lower limb symptoms, in the presence of radiologically-confirmed degenerative disk disease.
+An association has been noted between occupation-related postures and stresses due to abnormal loading and lifting mechanics.
 The use of vibrating equipment is considered particularly hazardous.